-Content and Streaming Media Marketing Analytics and Streaming Content Marketing effectiveness
+Content and Streaming Media Marketing Analytics and Video Streaming Content Marketing effectiveness

 ‘Remember, the most important part in Prescriptive Analytics is to ask even smarter questions, planning the next step, challenge the results and think further – always ask: “And Then What?”‘Antal Sofalvy – CDO, Certified AI Coach, ML Trainer